skeeto/skeeto.github.com/_posts/2012-05-19-SSH-Honeypots.markdown

 check the compromised system in-place.
 Let this be a lesson to all those amateur sysadmins out there (including me)!

-We did a second round of this and he managed tricked me again by taking me further into the rabbit hole.
-Instead of loopback mounts, since I was expecting that, he set it up so that root would log into a chroot environment, filled with a full copy of the system including fake logs.
+We did a second round and he managed to trick me again by taking me further into the rabbit hole.
+Instead of loopback mounts, since I was expecting that, he had root log into a chroot environment, filled with a full copy of the system including fake logs.
 This version survived reboots and really required inspection from an external system.

 After all this, I wanted to crank things up a notch by letting some real attackers into my test system.
 I was already accustomed to seeing